DerekJR321/ScientificCalc/README.md

 Created July 2019 as an MIT License modification of Peter Dematté's 2015 Scientific Calculator

-I've converted the ES5 to ES6 and changed functions to reflect more modern Javascript.
+I've converted the code and changed functions to reflect more modern Javascript.
 These changes were made by hand and not by software.
 I wanted to learn as I converted.